Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Introduction

-Initially, NeRF-based SLAM systems~\cite{sucar2021imap, zhu2022nice, yang2022vox, wang2023co, johari2023eslam} leverage multi-layer perceptrons (MLPs) to represent the entire scene and generate high-quality dense maps with low memory consumption.
+Initially, NeRF-based SLAM systems~\cite{sucar2021imap, zhu2022nice, yang2022vox, wang2023co, johari2023eslam} leverage multi-layer perceptrons (MLPs), often further integrating learnable encodings, to represent the entire scene and generate high-quality dense maps with low memory consumption.
 Nonetheless, such implicit representations necessitate computationally intensive volumetric rendering based on sampling in 3D space, undermining the real-time capability, which is essential for robot applications.
 The emergence of 3DGS has shifted this landscape.
-It features fast rendering along with superior visual quality and demonstrates greater potential for real-time use.
+It features fast rendering along with { good visual quality} and demonstrates greater potential for real-time use.
 Equipped with RGB-D or RGB sensors, most 3DGS-based SLAM systems~\cite{yan2024gs, keetha2024splatam, yugay2023gaussian, matsuki2024gaussian, huang2024photo} focus on indoor environments and outperform NeRF-based approaches, but unfortunately struggle in challenging conditions such as violent ego-motion, varying illumination, and lack of visual textures, commonly arising in unbounded outdoor scenes.
-Several works address the issue by fusing LiDAR and IMU~\cite{sun2024mm3dgs, lang2024gaussian, xiao2024liv, zhao2025lvi, hong2025gs}, among which the effectiveness of LiDAR-Inertial-Camera fusion has been extensively validated in traditional SLAM methods~\cite{zhang2018laser, zuo2019lic, zuo2020lic, shan2021lvi, lin2021r, lin2022r, lin2024r, zheng2022fast, zheng2024fast, lv2023continuous, lang2023coco}.
+Several works~\cite{sun2024mm3dgs, wu2024mm, xiao2024liv, xie2024gs, zhao2025lvi, hong2025gs} and our previous work~\cite{lang2025gaussian} address the issue by fusing LiDAR and IMU, among which the effectiveness of LiDAR-Inertial-Camera fusion has been extensively validated in traditional SLAM methods~\cite{zhang2018laser, zuo2019lic, zuo2020lic, shan2021lvi, lin2022r, lin2024r, zheng2022fast, zheng2024fast, yuan2024sr, lv2023continuous, lang2023coco, cong2024or, wu2025dali}.
 Notably, the precise geometric priors provided by LiDAR contribute to both pose tracking and Gaussian mapping, and the significantly reduced cost of LiDARs nowadays has made them much more accessible for integration.